 Nearly ten years ago, the cost estimate, which was not done by an engineer at the time, was roughly $330,000.
 The voting process now allows the planning commission to take the next step in the process.

 The project, only in the preliminary stages of getting approval, will provide a safer environment along Depot Street.
-Currently, the street is set-up the same way it was approved in 1987 when the former two-lane Depot Street was changed to three lanes to help improve the flow of traffic.

 Although the idea seemed good at the time there have been complications that have risen from the project, Krohn said.